webmastersmith/vite-plugin-solid-image/README.md

 # vite-plugin-solid-image

-# This plugin is under construction and not yet working.

 ## What it does?

-This plugin automates my `solid-image` package for vite.
-I built this for plugin for solid-start framework.
+This plugin automates my [solid-image package](https://www.npmjs.com/package/solid-image) for vite.

 ## Example